13th SUNDAY IN ORDINARY TIME (Cycle B)

 Michal E. Hunt Copyright © 2011

 Bishop Eusebius recorded in his 4th-century AD Church history that the woman with the uncontrolled bleeding lived in Caesarea Philippi.
 He wrote that she was one of the first to spread the Gospel message of salvation through Christ Jesus in her city, making her home a gathering place for Christians.
 He recorded that she also erected two statues.
-One statue was of Jesus, and the other of herself reaching out to touch the tassel of His garment to commemorate the event of her healing miracle.
+One statue was of Jesus, and the other was of herself reaching out to touch the tassel of His garment to commemorate the event of her healing miracle.
 Eusebius also testified that he had seen the statues (Church History, Book 6, Chapter 18).

-About a decade ago, archaeologists working at Caesarea Philippi discovered the ruins of a 1st- century AD house with Christian symbols.
+About a decade ago, archaeologists at Caesarea Philippi discovered the ruins of a 1st-century AD house with Christian symbols.
 They believe the markings indicate it was a home that became a meeting place for early Christians.
 Perhaps they discovered the house of the woman with the bleeding condition who Jesus healed physically and spiritually, who accepted Jesus as her Lord and Savior and offered her testimony concerning Christ and her home as a gathering place for early Christians.

-Jesus also offers to raise us to a new life like the Synagogue official's daughter and heals us of the uncleanliness of our sins like the bleeding woman.
+Jesus also offers to raise us to a new life like the Synagogue official's daughter and heals us of the uncleanliness of our sins, like the bleeding woman.
 All we need to do is to have faith and to submit ourselves to God as the restored sons and daughters of the New Covenant in Christ our Redeemer, proclaiming as we do in today's Alleluia acclamation, "Our Savior Jesus Christ destroyed death and brought life to light through the Gospel."

 Catechism References (* indicates Scripture is quoted or paraphrased in the citation)